 End-to-end customer satisfaction aims to make your internal customers happy, so they can work to satisfy your external customers.
 Internal NPS is a great way for support functions like HR, IT, administrative and operational departments to improve how they support their internal customers – other teams and departments.
 These functions can use NPS feedback to celebrate successes, identify failures and their root-causes, and even escalate issues to appropriate senior executives or functional teams.

 E.ON, the energy company uses internal NPS for end-to-end feedback for their HR, IT and even audit functions.
 Earlier E.ON’s auditors sent detailed feedbacks to units they had audited but only received a response rate of 20-25 percent.
-The shorter NPS requests, on the other hand, have led to interesting feedback – that auditors share key learnings with the rest of the organization.
+The shorter NPS requests, on the other hand, have led to interesting feedback – that auditors share key learning with the rest of the organization.

 NPS is an essential element in identifying promoters, and building their loyalty through a customer-centric focus.
 However, most organizations struggle to use NPS to its full capacity.
 You must turn reliable data and feedback into actionable insight.
-Check out Zonka’s NPS survey forms and the NPS survey guide to learn more about NPS and how you can use it better for your business.